 - These points/scores will be recorded and compiled along with any notes and critiques the judges have for you.
 If you wish to receive your compiled overall score and any comments, please see a Staff member at Cosplay Info before the end of the Convention on Sunday.
 We cannot guarantee the return of these scores and comments after the convention has ended.
 Please plan accordingly.

 XII) Selection of Performance Winners: Depending on the number of entrants in each Division, there will be six (6) prizes for the Performance Contest: Best in Division (Youth, Novice, Journeyman, Master), Best in Show, and Judge’s Choice.
+The number of prizes available may change dependent on the number of contestants in each division.
 Winners for these prizes shall be selected as follows.

 - The entry with the highest overall score within each Division shall win first place in that Division.
 If there is a tie, the judges shall discuss and make a determination.
 This decision is FINAL.